 When you respond to a school’s offer to put you on the waitlist, you should also make sure all of your contact information is up to date.
 Nothing will ruin your chance of getting into a school better than being unreachable.
 Make sure you also respond to any updates they send you in a punctual manner.

 Beyond these suggestions, you don’t want to do much.
-Anything else you do could be off putting to an admissions office or a decision committee, and are not likely to help your odds of admission anyway.
+Anything else you do could be off putting to an admissions office or a decision committee.
+Other actions are not likely to help your odds of admission anyway.

-And speaking of the odds, accept that, in the end, there may be nothing you can do.
-Acceptance off of a wait list can be just as fickle as the rest of the college admissions process, and it largely depends on how many students choose not to attend a certain school.
-So, if a school fills their open slots completely with students they gave an original offer to, they may not take any students off of the waitlist.
+And speaking of the odds… accept that, in the end, there may be nothing you can do.
+Being waitlisted to a college can be just as fickle as the rest of the college admissions process, and it largely depends on how many students choose not to attend a certain school.
+So, if a school fills their open slots, they may not take any students off of the waitlist.
 On the other hand, they may take the vast majority of students off of their waitlist.
 To give you an idea of how arbitrary it can be, here are some sample numbers on the rate of admittance to waitlisted students.

 You may feel disappointed if you’ve been waitlisted to a school, but you should also feel proud that you achieved something great.
 Applying to college is competitive, and getting on a waitlist means that a college still sees your potential.
 There may be any number of factors involved beyond your control to explain why they couldn’t directly offer you admission.
 If nothing else, remember that you can always transfer to your dream school later on, or take a gap year and then reapply.